BobFett3185/AgentsToolsMCPDemo/README.md

     `-- GetRMPScore
 ```

-The important idea is that a sub-agent can look like a tool to the agent above it.
+The important idea is that a sub-agent can look like a tool to the agent above
+it.
 The orchestrator does not directly read JSON files.
-Instead, it decides which
+Instead, it delegates
-specialist sub-agent should handle part of the question:
+focused work to specialist sub-agents:

 - `EligibilityAgent` handles student history, course prerequisites, and schedule eligibility.
 - `ReviewsAgent` handles professor review data.

-Then each sub-agent has its own smaller tool loop.
-For example, if the user asks
+Each sub-agent has its own smaller tool loop.
+For example, if the user asks for
-for a schedule, the orchestrator can call `EligibilityAgent`.
+a schedule, the orchestrator can call `EligibilityAgent`.
 The eligibility
-sub-agent can then call `GetStudentHistory`, `GetCourseCatalog`, and
+sub-agent can call `GetStudentHistory`, `GetCourseCatalog`, and `GetCourseInfo`,
-`GetCourseInfo` before returning a short result back to the orchestrator.
+then return a short result back to the orchestrator.

-So the pattern is the same as before:
+Multi-agent systems are useful because they break a bigger task into smaller
+parts.
+Instead of one agent trying to do everything, each agent has a narrower
+job and a smaller set of tools.
+This makes the code easier to explain, easier to
+debug, and easier to extend later.

+The basic loop is still simple:

 ```text
 LLM asks for a tool -> Python runs the tool -> result goes back to the LLM
 ```

-We are just applying that pattern twice:
+In this project, that loop happens at two levels:

 ```text
 User